opxyc/MCRP/core/server/README.md

 ## Server
-Provides API support for the control centre module.
+Provides API support for the control centre module and web interface.

 ```js
 /*for common users*/